Quick jump to: Anthropocentrism in Sci-Fi

 Star Wars is actually a representation of all the human flaws.
 It is nothing different than a Middle Age novel, applied to a context with technologically advanced civilizations (which makes it very unlikely to be real).

 There is an empire (the obsession of the Homo Sapiens for power and domination), there is a princess (the obsession of the Homo Sapiens for privileged social status and for hierarchy), there are privileged Jedi knights.
+There are smugglers who struggle for money.

 Star War is the reflection of the aggressive, hierarchic and warmonger nature of the Homo Sapiens.
 I am not surprised that Star Wars gathers more fans than Star Trek.
 It has been surely a very good business idea, but it is intrinsically out of track.